BramVan-Oosterhout/katacoda-scenarios/testFoswiki/step1.md

 Does it serve the default page? `curl http://host01`{{execute}}

+Click the Foswiki tab to open the browser window and view the Apache2 Ubuntu default page.
+Press F12 to open the browser development console and check the performance of the retrieval of this page.
+Refresh a few times.
+I get 734, 723, 731, 721, 729 ms to render the html.

 ## Download the software and install.

 Download the current release from github.